 Studies on the benefits of bilingualism focusing on brain health generally mention cognitive reserve.

 In other words, learning a language helps the brain’s ability to slow damage within the memory bank.
 Speaking two languages can significantly contributes to this ability to low down memory loss.

 People who speak two languages exercise the executive control system of the brain.
 It’s responsible for recall, focus, multi-tasking, and inhibition.

 Inhibition is important because they have to suppress one language while speaking in another.
 All this mental stimulation can effectively increase cognitive reserve and make the brain more resistant to damage caused by the different diseases.

-Research on bilingualism has the potential to be groundbreaking in terms of helping ND patients cope with everyday life.
-There is no age limit for learning a new language.
-Even if seniors don’t become proficient in speaking a new language, the learning process can aid in keeping their brains active.
+Research on bilingualism has the potential to be groundbreaking in terms of memory loss.
+Even if seniors don’t become fluent speaking a new language, the learning process can aid in keeping their brains active.

 If you want to help the elderly exercise their minds, check out Lingo Hut’s previous post on language learning.
 You never know how life-changing it can be.

 By Catriona Grace